gocolly/colly/README.md

 Scraping Framework for Gophers

+Colly provides a clean and fast interface to write any kind of crawler/scraper/spider.

+With Colly you can easily extract structured data from websites, which can be used for a wide range of applications, like data mining, data processing or archiving.

 [Documentation](https://godoc.org/github.com/asciimoo/colly)

 ## Features

  * Clean API
+ * Fast (>1k request/sec on a single core)
+ * Manage request delays and maximum concurrency per domain
- * Cookies and session handling
+ * Automatic cookie and session handling
  * Sync/async/parallel scraping
- * Fast (>1k request/sec on a single core)

 ## Example